RiverNorth Flexible Municipal Income Fund, Inc. (NYSEARCA:RFM) Announces Monthly Dividend of $0.11

-RiverNorth Flexible Municipal Income Fund, Inc. (NYSEARCA:RFM – Get Rating) announced a monthly dividend on Tuesday, April 5th, Wall Street Journal reports.
-Investors of record on Friday, May 13th will be paid a dividend of 0.1062 per share on Tuesday, May 31st.
-This represents a $1.27 dividend on an annualized basis and a yield of 6.81%.
-The ex-dividend date is Thursday, May 12th.
+RiverNorth Flexible Municipal Income Fund, Inc. (NYSEARCA:RFM – Get Rating) announced a monthly dividend on Wednesday, April 6th, Wall Street Journal reports.
+Stockholders of record on Thursday, June 16th will be paid a dividend of 0.1062 per share on Thursday, June 30th.
+This represents a $1.27 annualized dividend and a dividend yield of 6.91%.
+The ex-dividend date of this dividend is Wednesday, June 15th.

-A hedge fund recently raised its stake in RiverNorth Flexible Municipal Income Fund stock.
-Morgan Stanley grew its stake in shares of RiverNorth Flexible Municipal Income Fund, Inc. (NYSEARCA:RFM – Get Rating) by 13.2% during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 21,475 shares of the company’s stock after buying an additional 2,507 shares during the period.
-Morgan Stanley’s holdings in RiverNorth Flexible Municipal Income Fund were worth $474,000 as of its most recent filing with the Securities and Exchange Commission.
+An institutional investor recently raised its position in RiverNorth Flexible Municipal Income Fund stock.
+Wells Fargo & Company MN increased its stake in RiverNorth Flexible Municipal Income Fund, Inc. (NYSEARCA:RFM – Get Rating) by 13.4% in the fourth quarter, according to the company in its most recent disclosure with the SEC.
+The institutional investor owned 88,643 shares of the company’s stock after buying an additional 10,502 shares during the quarter.
+Wells Fargo & Company MN’s holdings in RiverNorth Flexible Municipal Income Fund were worth $1,942,000 as of its most recent filing with the SEC.

 The RiverNorth Flexible Municipal Income Fund, Inc seeks to provide current income exempt from regular U.S. federal income taxes1 with a secondary objective of total return.